hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ##### Convolutional (Conv) layer

-TODO: Introduce animation from 231n notes.

-The first is the *convolution (Conv) layer*.

-You can think of a conv layer as a set of learnable filters.
-Let's say we have K such filters.
-Each filter is small spatially, with an extent denoted by F, but extends to the depth of its input. e.g. A typical filter might be 3x3x3 (F = 3 pixels wide and high, and 3 from the depth of the input 3-channel colour image).
-Now we slide (or convolve, which is where this layer gets its name from) this filter set over the input volume (with a stride S).
-(This input can be spatially padded with 0s as needed (P) for controlling output spatial dimensions.)
+The first is the *convolutional (Conv) layer*, and you can think of it as a set of learnable filters.
+Let's say we have $K$ such filters.
+Each filter is small spatially, with an extent denoted by
+$F$, but extends to the depth of its input. e.g. A typical filter might be $3 \times 3 \times 3$ ($F = 3$ pixels wide and high, and $3$ from the depth of the input 3-channel colour image).

+{{< figure src="/images/writing/artistic-style-transfer/conv-layer.gif" title="A demo of a conv layer with K = 2, F = 3, S = 2, P = 1.
+(Reproduced from CS231n notes.)" >}}

+Now we slide or *convolve* this filter set over the input volume (with a stride $S$ that denotes how fast we move).
+This input can be spatially padded with zeros as needed ($P$) for controlling output spatial dimensions.
 As we slide, each filter computes a sort of volumetric dot product with the input to produce a 2D output, and when we stack these across all the filters we have in our set, we get a 3D output volume.

 This is going to take you a bit of time to think about and process, but the idea is quite simple when you get it.